 Understanding a Quiet Mind

 There’s a gradient of quietening.
-The quieter we become the more our heart shows itself… and the beauty here is that it doesn’t take that much quietening before we feel a powerful effect… A softening and relief from the usual internal noise pollution and stress.
+The quieter we become the more our heart shows itself… and the beauty here is that it doesn’t take that much quietening before we feel a tangible effect… A softening and relief from the usual internal noise pollution and stress.